 Note: the farm is only open from mid-April through late September.
 The rest of the year you can walk around the buildings, but you won’t be able to enter or speak with volunteers.

 If you go:

-The cabin/farm area has some picnic tables and drop-toilets.
+The cabin/farm area has some picnic areas and drop-toilets.
 You’ll need to carry away your trash.

-Lincoln City, Indiana is easily accessible from I-64.
+Lincoln City, Indiana is located in Spencer County and is easily accessible from I-64.
 It is located less than 10 minutes from the interstate.

-Our family learned so much during our visit to the Lincoln Boyhood Home.
+Our family learned so much during our visit to the Lincoln Boyhood Home Indiana.
 I’d highly recommend a visit for anyone interested in American history!